Dear teammates, advisors, and investors,

 Hiring, hiring, hiring

-We have open Senior Dev, Front-end Dev, and Customer Success Hero positions.
-In February, we opened positions for Content Marketer and Sales Representative.
+We have open Senior Dev, Front-end Dev, and Customer Success Hero, Content Marketer and Sales Representative.
+Hopefully, in April, we’ll onboard 2-3 new teammates.
 If you know anyone who’d love to join the Recart journey, please send them our way: email@example.com.

 We’ll continue building our US presence

-We have numerous projects growing fast simultaneously (fundraising, US presence, partnerships, sales, marketing, content, product, development, customer success, recruitment).
-All of these projects must succeed if we want to take Recart to the next level and become the best conversational marketing tool for ecommerce.
+We still have many projects growing fast simultaneously (fundraising, US presence, partnerships, sales, marketing, content, product, development, customer success, recruitment).